jbarron1215/toy-ssr-frontend-benchmark/README.md

 All pages will include a very simple HTML file (e.g purecss.io), very simple default routing and no state management.

+NOTE: on Angular, after spending 10 minutes I've been unable to create a basic component.
+Probably part of it was that I did not follow any tutorials.
+Note that this is just a toy project, and having the basic page is enough to play.

 ## Benchmarks